11 Ways to Keep Your Skills and Knowledge Current

-Having skills above and beyond the basics of your field can give you a professional advantage.
-Here are five ways to keep your job skills and knowledge up-to-date.
+Having knowledge and skills above and beyond the basics of your field can give you a professional advantage.
+Here are 11 ways to keep your job skills and knowledge up-to-date.

 1. Take Professional Development Courses

 Professional development courses can help you expand your professional skill set, learn something new, or even earn academic credit to put towards a degree.
-Online training courses are particularly convenient because they are affordable and flexible.
+Online courses are particularly convenient because they are affordable and flexible.
 Just be careful to do your homework—evaluate instructor bios, read reviews, and check the syllabus carefully before putting down your credit card.
 You can also find professional development courses through vendor-taught classes, traditional universities, and training institutions.